Translate

 A. Both.
 It is a whale (Matthew 12:40, κήτος) and a fish (Jonah 1:17, דָג).
 The Old Testament book says God prepared a fish to swallow Jonah and Jesus said that fish was a whale.
 Yet scientists say the whale is not a fish; it is a mammal, and the Bible is wrong.
 Who shall we believe?
 Believe God.
 We should look the scientist and skeptic in the eye and say, “God is sovereign.”
 God is the Sovereign of the universe and the Creator of all things.
 He is under no obligation to categorize fish and whales by some modern classifications or man-made distinction that some modern scientists have chosen.
 God is the creator of the whale.
 He can (and does) call it what he wants.

-When puny humans can place a man inside a whale and keep him alive for three days and three nights, maybe we will have earned some right to call him what we wish against what God says.
+When puny humans can place a man inside a whale and bring him out alive after three days and three nights, maybe we will have earned some right to call him what we wish against what God says.
 Of course, we can’t, and won’t, and don’t!
 This issue might become a complicated debate for some, but let us reserve the debate over technicalities to within “the family.”
 There is no reason for Christians to run from this issue like a frightened schoolchild.
 We should and must stand for the Bible, truth against falsehood.

 In modern English whale may mean (scientifically) any of various large marine mammals of the order Cetacea, or (popularly) any large sea creature or something that is impressive in size.
 The word comes from the Old English hwæl, Old Saxon hwal, apparently going back to the German hwal/wal, and Latin squalus (a kind of large sea fish).